plexguide/Unraid_Intel-ARC_Deployment/README.md

 Continuous transcoding strains SSD/NVMe drives.
 Using a dedicated, cost-effective NVMe helps preserve your primary drives’ health.

 Note this is optional.
 I have a cheap 512GB NVME that Tdarr transcodes to.
-Since Tdarr will transcode 100s of TBs of data possibly, avoid wearing your primary SSD/NVME.
-I personally had an NVME give me a BAD SMART warning (nothing was wrong with it) but warning of ZERO life left for reliability.
+Since Tdarr will transcode 100s of Terabytes of, avoid wearing out your primary SSD/NVME.
+I had an NVME provide me BAD SMART warning for reliability (due to wear and tear).
+I still use it, but cautiously (and works fine).

 I also personally encountered where Tdarr bottleneck my primary NVME due to the amount of GPU's and Transcodes reading and writing to my primary appdata NVME.